 If China behaves as a price taker in the currency market, an equilibrium exchange rate is that which clears the foreign currency market.
-If China pegs renminbi at a different rate, a BP surplus or deficit occurs.
-For instance, China may choose to devalue yuan below the equilibrium and invest the resulting BP surplus in the United States.
-Nevertheless, reserves cannot grow indefinitely in a stationary equilibrium.
+If China pegs renminbi at a different rate, a trade surplus or deficit occurs.
+For instance, China may choose to devalue yuan below the equilibrium and invest the resulting trade surplus in the United States.
+Nevertheless, proceeds from foreign investment eventually will be used up in subsequent periods.
 To consider the benefits of foreign investment by currency intervention in a simple model, first consider a two period model.
 China is assumed to incur a trade surplus in the first period, which is invested in dollar assets in the United States, and the proceeds are used in the second period.
-Subsequently, this assumption is relaxed for multi-period analyses.

 Let $S_1 = S$ denote China's trade surplus in the first period.
-The yuan cost of a trade surplus of S dollars is $S / \varepsilon_1$ , where $\varepsilon_1$ is the exchange rate in the first period.
-Trade surplus of $S_1$ dollars is invested in US Treasury bills, which grows to $S_1(1+r)$ at the end of the second period, where r is the interest rate on the Treasury bills.
-The yuan cost of net direct investment is $F / \varepsilon_1$ , which is invested in U.S. Treasury bills.
+The yuan cost of a trade surplus of S dollars is S / ε_1 , where ε_1 is the exchange rate in the first period.
+Trade surplus of S_1 dollars is invested in US Treasury bills, which grows to $S_1(1+r)$ at the end of the second period, where r is the interest rate on the Treasury bills.
+Let K and K^ denote China's private investment in the United States and America's investment in China, respectively.
+We assume that interest rates are equal between the two countries, i.e., $r = r^$.
+China's net foreign investment is $F = K - K^$.
+The yuan cost of net direct investment is F / ε_1 , which is invested in U.S. Treasury bills.
 We assume that any foreign investment, whether it is portfolio investment or direct investment, is repatriated in the second period.
-Thus, the total amount, (S+F)(1+r), is sold in the foreign exchange market in the second period, and the revenue in renminbi is $(S+F)(1+r)/\varepsilon_2$ , where $\varepsilon_2 = f\left(-(S+F)(1+r)\right)$ is the exchange rate in the second period.
+Thus, the total amount, (S + F)(1+r), is sold in the foreign exchange market in the second period, and the revenue in renminbi is $(S + F)(1+r)/\varepsilon_2$, where $\varepsilon_2 = f(-(S + F)(1+r))$ is the exchange rate in the second period.